sdunkel/MaterialX/source/MaterialXGenOgsXml/README.md

 ### Superior environmental lighting

 Recent versions of Maya provide a new shader lighting API.
-Enabling the API in MaterialX requires calling `MaterialX::OgsXmlGenerator::setUseExternalLightFunctions(true);` before translating your MaterialX document.
+Enabling the API in MaterialX requires calling `MaterialX::OgsXmlGenerator::setUseLightAPIV2(true);` before translating your MaterialX document.

 The version 2 API relies on Maya injecting the following 5 functions into the shader code at compile time: